 “There were six specific goals associated with project,” said Renee Hastick Motes, the vice president of external affairs at St. John’s.
 “We wanted to strengthen access to primary care on the Peninsula by the addition of two medical home sites on the hospital campus, one of which is co-located with outpatient behavior health services.
 The second goal was to allow patients who come to the ED, who do not need emergency services to be treated in an appropriate primary care setting.”

-The other goals were to ratchet up access to hospital services despite a lack of primary care services in the community, develop a stronger integrated delivery system that provides strengthened outpatient behavioral health services, improve the crisis stabilization process and physical plant to improve care for behavioral health needs of the community and upgrade the way provide emergency care is provided to pediatric patients.
+The other goals Motes said were to ratchet up access to hospital services despite a lack of primary care services in the community, develop a stronger integrated delivery system that provides strengthened outpatient behavioral health services, improve the crisis stabilization process and physical plant to improve care for behavioral health needs of the community and upgrade the way emergency care is provided to pediatric patients.

 Through a tour of the completed second phase on Sept.
 16, Dr. Teddy Lee, chairman of emergency department medicine, and Dr. Judy Modica, director of critical care service line, took several people into the rooms and explained the uses and how the patients will flow through the emergency department from ambulance or as a walk-in to treatment and discharge.